PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Formalization in Isabelle/HOL

 As listed in \cref{tab:behaviors}, the set $\labels$ of event labels in $\spec_h$ is instantiated in $\spec_l$ as concrete actions of the protocol participants.
-Given a state $s$ and an event $e$ in $\spec_l$, whether $e$ is \emph{enabled} in $s$ or not is specified in Isabelle/HOL as

-The set $\trans$ of event-triggered transitions in $\spec_l$ is specified in an analogous way. \cref{fig:partstate} depicts parts of the state machine $\spec_l$, which represent typical scenarios in {\system}, e.g., validating NVM certificates (\cref{subfig:partstate-certs}) and detecting AP replacements or man-in-the-middle attacks on the response packet (\cref{subfig:partstate-resp}).
-A complete view of $\spec_l$ is found in \cref{appx:sl}.
+The set $\trans$ of event-triggered transitions in $\spec_l$ is specified based on \type{State} and $\labels$. \cref{fig:partstate} depicts parts of the state machine $\spec_l$, which represent typical scenarios in {\system}, e.g., validating NVM certificates (\cref{subfig:partstate-certs}) and detecting AP replacements or man-in-the-middle attacks on the response packet (\cref{subfig:partstate-resp}).

 The security-related utility functions $\context$, $\benign$ and $\mitm$ as described in the high-level specification are instantiated in the lower-level counterpart as well.
 For example, for a state $s$ in $\spec_l$, $\context_s = \context(s)$ yields the security context associated with $s$, that is, the components $\langle \field{bsp}, \field{ap}, \field{env} \rangle$ in $s$; moreover, given a run $\run$ of $\spec_l$, $\mitm(\run)$ determines whether or not a man-in-the-middle attack, i.e., { {\circled{\text{11}}}}, is absent along $\run$.